If your business wants to succeed, it’s time to adopt the online marketing funnel of today.

 While you may have earned a ton of conversions from your most recent ad campaign, it was for low-cost products.
 For your company, that resulted in less revenue.
 It also led to a low-performing campaign that failed to deliver a return.

 Make the most of your digital marketing strategies by expanding your view.

 Revenue is an excellent metric to start your digital marketing analysis, but it’s only the beginning.
-As your revenue doesn’t include cost of goods sold (COGS), you need to assess your gross margin for a specific period
+As your revenue doesn’t include the cost of goods sold (COGS), you need to assess your gross margin for a specific period.

 For reference, your gross margin determines how much revenue your company retains.
 From one perspective, your gross margin expresses the profitability of your business to leaders, as well as investors.